-Are you stuck on the slow summer wavelength, too?
+I’m stuck on the slow summer wavelength.
+You, too?
 Let’s embrace it.
 Let’s sit in the shade and watch the sun go down.
 Sip on cold drinks.
 Hop in the pool.
 Play board games on the porch.
 Stretch at yoga class.
 Maybe even do less work (and not feel bad about it).
 Let’s fill up on big, fresh salads, too.
 Salads like this cherry stunner you see here.

-I’ve been eating big bowls of this salad for lunch over the past week and plan to make another with plums for lunch today.
+I’ve been eating big bowls of this salad for lunch over the past week.
+It’s a flexible recipe.
+Use any sweet cherry, or try another stone fruit like sliced plum or peach.
 Feel free to substitute quinoa for the couscous, if you’d like (check the notes for details).
 Three cheers for summer salads!

 Cherry Couscous & Arugula Salad with Balsamic Vinaigrette